RedisLabs/redislabs-docs/content/rc/security/access-control/access-management.md

     Managers can change subscription costs and change payment methods associated with a subscription, but they cannot add or remove available payment methods.

-- **Member** can view, create, and edit databases in Fixed accounts.
+- **Member** can view, create, and edit databases in ways that do not impact costs.

-    Members cannot impact costs associated with Flexible accounts, which means they cannot create databases or edit databases in ways that impact subscription cost.
+    Members cannot create databases or edit databases in ways that impact costs.

 - **Viewer** can view all databases and their configurations, including database secrets.